Feature options

 }

-The actual number of concurrent scenario is controlled via the configuration field scenarioExecutionParallelismFactor which defaults to 1.
+The actual number of concurrent scenarios is controlled via the configuration field scenarioExecutionParallelismFactor which defaults to 1.

 number of concurrent scenarios = `scenarioExecutionParallelismFactor` * number of CPU + 1